8.1.7 database running archive

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-I had to restore the database from a cold backup one monthly earlier.
+I had to restore the database from a cold backup one month earlier.
 I had all the archive logs and the current control file.
 I restored using the recover automatic parameter.
 The recovery went well, but I did not apply my last four archived logs and I received the following error:

 *** Media Recovery